Kajabi is a great e-learning platform. Looks neat and you get results very fast.

 After 5 years using Kajabi I doubt I’ll want another platform.
 Most e-learning platforms cannot do all the things Kajabi offers.

-But in the Netherlands we use a different payment system than the two payment systems provided by Kajabi (Stripe and PayPal).
-If you do not have this payment system called iDEAL, you are simply out of business.
+But in the many countries we use a different payment systems other than the two payment systems provided by Kajabi (Stripe and PayPal).
+When you work in the Netherlands and you do not have the payment system called iDEAL, you are simply out of business.

 That’s why I spent a lot of time finding the right solutions to integrate third party payment systems with Kajabi.
 In the last 5 years I've done this for many customers.
 Now I provide this blog in English, so I can help more people.
 Please read and contact me if you have any questions.